-That’s why, as part of my newsletter this week, I’m having a shout-out for good old-fashioned aerobic or endurance exercise for all of us during menopause … especially those of you who want to halt your belly-fat and look after your heart health as you get older.
+That’s why, as part of my newsletter this week, I’m having a shout-out for good old-fashioned aerobic or endurance exercise for all of us during menopause … especially those of you who want to halt your belly-fat and look after your heart and brain health as you get older.

 There is a reason for this – it’s to do with how our changing oestrogen levels cause changes to our blood vessels as we age.
 They become ‘stiffer’ as they lose some of their elasticity.
 The way to help reduce the effect of this is to change our diet and increase certain vegetables which help our vascular network (celery and beetroot are just two favourites that I promote in the MyMT programmes) and increase our aerobic exercise.